solo-io/workshops/gloo/gloo/README.md

 EOF
 ```

-To check that Gloo is routing to the two different Upstreams (50% traffic each), we are going to use the browser verify that we can see the black star (v2) reviews, and the new red star reviews (v3) after refreshing the page:
+To check that Gloo is routing to the two different Upstreams (50% traffic each), we are going to use the browser.
+We should see the black star (v2) reviews, and the new red star reviews (v3) after refreshing the page:

 ```
 /opt/google/chrome/chrome $(glooctl proxy url)/productpage